Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee** weapon, one creature
 > **Attack:**  Strength vs AC
 > **Hit:**  1dW + Strength modifier damage.
-> Increase damage to 2dW + Strength modifier at 21st level.
+> *Level 21:* 2dW + Strength modifier.
 > **Effect:** Shift to any square adjacent to the target.
-You either push the target 1 square or slide it into the square you just occupied.
+You either push the target 1 square or shunt it into the square you just occupied.

 > #### All-Out Strike
 > *You lean in and give it all you've got.*